-Finally, we’re wrapping up this list of the best chicken breeds for city living with the unique-looking, friendly, and active chicken breed,
+Finally, we’re wrapping up this list of the best chicken breeds for city living with the unique-looking, friendly, and active chicken breed, the Easter Egger.

-Easter Egger.
 These birds are raised for both meat and egg purposes.

 Furthermore, they lay large eggs in blue, green, and pinkish-cream colors.

 And they can settle well in limited spaces and cold hardy, making them one of the best urban backyard chickens.

 Benefits of Raising These Chicken Breeds in The City

 Even though the area is limited for raising chickens in the city, it also offers several benefits.